xregistry/spec/core/spec.md

   appended to its `id` if the request asked for the serialization of the xRegistry metadata.
-This would happen when `$meta` was used in the request, or when the Resource (or Version) is included in the serialization of a Group, such as when the `inline` feature is used.
+This would happen when `$meta` was used in the request, or when the Resource (or Version) is included in the serialization of a
 - Constraints:
   - MUST be a non-empty absolute URL.
   - MUST be a read-only attribute in API view.